 Postgraduate research courses

 Scholarships are available for PhD study in all research areas in the School: photonics, condensed matter physics and astrophysics.
-These fully funded PhD scholarships usually start in September, but some may be available immediately.
+These fully funded PhD scholarships usually start at the end of August, but some may be available immediately.
 Studentships are funded by EPSRC, STFC, the European Commission and other bodies, and commonly last for 3.5 years.